russellacraig/tf-bpg-pve-k3s/README.md

 $ terraform destroy
 ```
 ## Terraform Variables
-The variables are declared in main.tf with their defaults (These might be moved to a variables.tf later) and you can override as needed... the virtualmachine defaults will create 1 control host and 2 agents.
+The variables are declared in main.tf with their defaults (These might be moved to a variables.tf later) and you can override as needed... the virtualmachine defaults will create 1 control host and 2 agents:
 > [!IMPORTANT]
-> the k3s.tpl is configured to taint the control host(s) not to run any user workloads\
+> The k3s.tpl is configured to taint the control host(s) not to run any user workloads.\
-> you'll need to modify this if you decide to run only a single control host with no agents
+> You'll need to modify this if you decide to run only a single control host with no agents.
 ```
 variable "virtualmachines" {
   description = "map of virtual machine types and their configurations"